tjanczuk/edge/README.md

 ### How to: specify additional CLR assembly references in C# code

 When you provide C# source code and let edge compile it for you at runtime, edge will by default reference only mscorlib.dll and System.dll assemblies.
+If you're using CoreCLR, we automatically reference the most recent versions of the System.Runtime, System.Threading.Tasks, System.Dynamic.Runtime, and the compiler language packages, like Microsoft.CSharp.
 In applications that require additional assemblies you can specify them in C# code using a special hash pattern, similar to Roslyn.
 For example, to use ADO.NET you must reference System.Data.dll:

 ```javascript
 var add7 = edge.func(function() {/*